sars1492/scientometry-plot-gen/README.md

 ## Synopsis

 ```
-usage: ./scientometry-plot-gen.py [-h] [-m MEATADATA_FILE] [PLOT [PLOT ...]]
+usage: scientometry-plot-gen.py [-h] [-m MEATADATA_FILE] [PLOT [PLOT ...]]

-Generate set of scientometric plots defined by METADATA_FILE.
-If no PLOT is
+Generate set of scientometric plots defined by METADATA_FILE
+('plot-metadata.yaml' as default).
+Individual PLOT entries has to match
-specified, all plots defined in METADATA_FILE will be generated.
+sections of the metadata file.
+If no PLOT is specified, all plots defined
+in METADATA_FILE will be generated.

 positional arguments:
   PLOT               plot name defined in METADATA_FILE

 optional arguments:
   -h, --help         show this help message and exit

-  -m MEATADATA_FILE  load metadata from METADATA_FILE.
-Uses 'plot_metadata.yaml' as default.
+  -m MEATADATA_FILE  load metadata from METADATA_FILE

+Data for each individual plot are loaded from a file in CSV format, named
+'<PLOT_NAME>.csv', which has to be located in the working directory.
+The data
+file name can be also specified instead of plot name when selecting a subset of
+plots via PLOT argument(s).
+This comes very handy when using tab completititon.
 ```